KuligKamil/mongodb-project-workshop/README.md

 </aside>

-4. Install version of python and setup environment.
+4. Setup environment.

 <aside>

   HINT: we recommend to use PDM - Python package and dependency manager [https://pdm-project.org/latest/](https://pdm-project.org/latest/)

   <details>
   <summary>how to use pdm</summary>